-DVI is organized into four major programs.
-These programs are supported by additional resources within DVI and offered to qualified consumers.
+DVI is organized into three major programs.
+These programs are supported by additional services within DVI and offered to qualified consumers.

 PROGRAMS DESCRIPTION Education The Education Team works in coordination with the Delaware Department of Education and local education agencies (LEAs) in Delaware.
-DVI provides traveling, teaching services for students with visual impairments.
+DVI provides traveling and teaching services for students with visual impairments.
 Services may begin as early as birth to children and their families through the child youth counselor services.
 In the preschool years, teachers for the visually impaired begin working with students in their home school districts to ensure that children can access their school day curriculum through technology supports and foundational skills, such as Braille instruction.
 Employment The Vocational Rehabilitation Team provides supportive services to persons with visual impairments and blindness in gaining meaningful career opportunities.
-The VR program offers business consulting services to companies in the community looking to diversify their workforce through recruitment from our talent pool.
-Independent Living Services The Independent Living Services Team provides adaptive techniques and devices that assist our consumers in maintaining their independent lifestyle in their homes and in the community.
-Examples of services include organizational skills, kitchen safety skills, appliance use, personal resource management skills, communication assistance, and social/recreational opportunities.
-Business Enterprise Program The Business Enterprise Program (BEP) Team offers self-employment opportunities to interested entrepreneurs with blindness in the areas of food service, vending, and small business kiosks.
-The BEP is part of the National Randolph-Sheppard Program that has been in place for many years, developing partnership opportunities between State agencies for the visually impaired and Blind entrepreneurs.
-DVI Support Services DVI Support Services include accessible instructional and educational materials, Orientation and Mobility training, assistive technology training, volunteer services, and low vision services.
+The VR program offers business consulting services to companies in the community looking to diversify their workforce through recruitment from DVI's talent pool.
+The Business Enterprise Program (BEP) Team offers self-employment opportunities to interested entrepreneurs with blindness in the areas of food service, vending, and small business kiosks.
+The BEP is part of the longstanding National Randolph-Sheppard Program, developing partnership opportunities between State agencies for the visually impaired and Blind entrepreneurs.